Pityrodia spenceri: Description

 Pityrodia spenceri is an erect shrub that has its branches densely covered with woolly, ash-coloured, branched hairs.
-The leaves are arranged inwhorls of three or scattered, heart-shaped to egg-shaped with a point on the end, mostly 10–20 mm long and 5–8 mm wide on a short petiole, or more or less sessile.
+The leaves are arranged in whorls of three or scattered, heart-shaped to egg-shaped with a point on the end, mostly 10–20 mm long and 5–8 mm wide on a short petiole, or more or less sessile.
 The leaves are densely covered with branched, ash-coloured hairs.
 The flowers are sessile and arranged singly in leaf axils.
 There are leaf-like bracts and linear bracteoles 3.5–5 mm long at the base of the flowers.
 The sepals are 7–8 mm long and joined at the base forming a bell-shaped to top-shaped tube with five lance-shaped lobes 4–5 mm long.
 The five petals are white, 8–10 mm long and joined at the base to form a more or less cylindrical tube with two "lips".
 The upper lip is about 3 mm long and the other four are narrowly egg-shaped or oblong and about 2 mm long.
 The fruit is oval, softly-hairy and 3–4 mm long.